Updated: Feb 7

 Also if you are going vegan, although you are likely to be getting a good amount of nutrients such as folate, vitamin C, and fibre, you may struggle to include other nutrients such as Vitamin B12, vitamin A, D, zinc, absorbable iron, and omega 3s.
 You might want to think about supplementation and check out which foods contain these nutrients and how you can maximise their absorption .i.e soaking or sprouting grains or eating vitamin c rich foods with foods rich in iron.

-The following is some of my favourite plant based protein sources
+The following are some of my favourite plant based protein sources;

 Pea protein is made from dried and ground up yellow split peas.
 You'll find it in a powder which you can add to smoothies, porridge or yoghurt.
 I often add it to my frozen fruit in the morning.
 Although its not a complete protein it does contain around 5g of protein per 100g and also contains other nutrients such as fibre.